Software

 Admin By Request (ABR) is a utility used by ITS to help facilitate software installations for SVSU faculty and/or for unique software needs.
 Since computers no longer have administrator privileges, users must request assistance and permission to install software on the computers.
 In some cases, the software may need to be elevated to run as an adminstrator.
 In other cases, the software may have already been pre-approved for installation.
 If you receive a prompt when using software, asking for administrator privileges, Admin By Request may be the bridge to help get the job done quickly.

-In essence, once ABR is installed, you may download software onto your system.
+Once ABR is installed, you may download software onto your system.
 However, it's the installation process or execution of the software that will require permission to be run on the system.
 The instructions that follow provide steps on how to request software to be granted permission.

 Please note: all software requests must be vetted for software compliance and does take time to review (plan in advance of your need and make sure you've done your homework as outlined in the Software Purchasing and Installation Policy).